brenthanniman/03_Getting_and_Cleaning_Data_Project/README.md

 8. Stored the resulting tidy data in a new data frame: tidy_dataset_mean_std

+9. Stored the tidy data set as tidy_dataset_mean_st.txt using write.table() using row.name = FALSE

-9. Generated a new data set with the average of each variable for each activity and each subject: tidy_dataset_mean_std_averages
+10. Generated a new data set with the average of each variable for each activity and each subject: tidy_dataset_mean_std_averages

+11. Stored the tidy data set as tidy_dataset_mean_st_averages.txt using write.table() using row.name = FALSE